Factors to Consider

 - Whether you intend to have a self-drive experience, an organized guided safari, or both

-- The rest camps and/or lodges where you are planning to stay, and the distances between them
+- Rest camps and/or lodges where you are planning to stay, and the distances between them

 - Frequent stops for wildlife interactions, including animals on the roads

-You don't need a 4×4 vehicle for a self-drive safari in Kruger.
-Main roads are paved and most unpaved secondary roads are in good enough condition for two-wheel drive vehicles.
+You don't need a 4WD vehicle for a self-drive safari in Kruger.
+Main roads are paved, and most unpaved secondary roads are in good enough condition for two-wheel drive vehicles.
 Be advised that unpaved roads are often closed during and following heavy rains.

 Kruger is divided into three sections: northern, central, and southern.
 Since the different ecosystems parallel each other, north to south, it's quite possible to experience several distinct ecosystems in any of the three zones.
 However, southern Kruger is indisputably wetter and more game-rich than the Limpopo region of northern Kruger.

-Within Kruger National Park there are several private concessions.
-These exclusive-use, unfenced concessions command some of the prime Big 5 wilderness areas and guarantee the best crowd-free game viewing.
+Within Kruger National Park, there are several private concessions.
+These exclusive-use, unfenced concessions command some of the prime Big Five wilderness areas and guarantee the best crowd-free game viewing.
 They also offer safari activities not permitted in the rest of the park, such as guided nature walks, off-road drives into the bush, and spot-lit night drives.
-These are far more personalized and specialized guided experiences, and are not necessarily as expensive as you may think.
+These are far more personalized and specialized guided experiences and are not necessarily as expensive as you may think.